-During the year ended December 31, 2015, certain limited partners of Holdings exchanged 826,809 common units (along with a corresponding number of shares of Class B or Class C common stock of APAM) for 826,809 shares of Class A common stock.
-In connection with the exchanges, APAM received 826,809 GP units of Holdings.
-The offering and unit exchanges increased APAM's equity ownership interest in Holdings from 47% at December 31, 2014 to 54% at December 31, 2015.
+During the year ended December 31, 2016, certain limited partners of Holdings exchanged 1,679,507 common units (along with a corresponding number of shares of Class B or Class C common stock of APAM) for 1,679,507 shares of Class A common stock.
+In connection with the exchanges, APAM received 1,679,507 GP units of Holdings.
+APAM's equity ownership interest in Holdings increased from 54% at December 31, 2015 to 57% at December 31, 2016, as a result of these exchanges and other equity transactions during the period.

-Tax Impact of IPO Reorganization and Offerings
+Tax Impact of IPO Reorganization

-In connection with the IPO, we entered into two tax receivable agreements ("TRAs").
-The first TRA generally provides for the payment by us to the pre-H&F Merger shareholder of H&F Corp of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that we actually realize (or are deemed to realize in certain circumstances) as a result of (i) the tax attributes of the preferred units acquired by us in the merger of a wholly owned subsidiary of the private equity fund into us in March 2013, (ii) net operating losses available as a result of the merger, and (iii) tax benefits related to imputed interest.
-The second TRA generally provides for the payment by us to current or former limited partners of Holdings of 85% of the amount of cash savings, if any, of U.S. federal, state and local income taxes that we actually realize (or are deemed to realize in certain circumstances) as a result of (i) certain tax attributes of their partnership units sold to us or exchanged (for shares of Class A common stock, convertible preferred stock or other consideration) and that are created as a result of such sales or exchanges and payments under the TRAs and (ii) tax benefits related to imputed interest.
+In connection with the IPO, APAM entered into two tax receivable agreements ("TRAs").
+The first TRA generally provides for the payment by APAM to a private equity fund (the "Pre-H&F Corp Merger Shareholder") of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) the tax attributes of the preferred units APAM acquired in the merger of a wholly-owned subsidiary of the Pre-H&F Corp Merger Shareholder into APAM in March 2013, (ii) net operating losses available as a result of the merger and (iii) tax benefits related to imputed interest.

+The second TRA generally provides for the payment by APAM to current or former limited partners of Holdings of 85% of the applicable cash savings, if any, of U.S. federal, state and local income taxes that APAM actually realizes (or is deemed to realize in certain circumstances) as a result of (i) certain tax attributes of their partnership units sold to us or exchanged (for shares of Class A common stock, convertible preferred stock or other consideration) and that are created as a result of such sales or exchanges and payments under the TRAs and (ii) tax benefits related to imputed interest.
 Under both agreements, APAM generally will retain the benefit of the remaining 15% of the applicable tax savings.